-This is our all important quick reference framework for reducing the chance of an accident.
-Also check below for our updated tips of the week.
+This is our all-important quick reference framework for reducing the chance of an accident.
+Also check below for our updated tips for each week.

 18/1/18: The big topic this week is the weather.
 Any instability in snowpack this week will mainly be related to the continuing snow storms.
 We’ll be closely following this, and doing regular Facebook updates about snow stability.
 See www.facebook.com/HenrysAvalancheTalk

 11/1/18: Just because the avalanche danger rating is 3, that doesn’t mean that it is safe everywhere.
 There are pockets of instability here and there.
 Check out our updates and learn what the avalanche danger rating definitions mean on henrysavalanchetalk.com/hat-advice/danger-rating.